 What Skills Can Your Children Learn And Practice?

-When using this build a turkey template, your children will have the chance to practice and develop some skills such as:
+When using these turkey craft templates, your children will have the chance to practice and develop some skills such as:

 - Cutting Skills – if you feel they’re ready, you can let them have a go at cutting out the pieces all by themselves – they’ll need to be careful and have good scissor control if they want to cut out the pieces neatly